jpecquais/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 ![Coloring snapshot](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Snapshots/SnapshotColor.png)

 To help to a better organisation of the session, snapshots can be recolored.
 To do so, right-click on the selected snapshot and choose <code>Set colors</code>.
 A palette, from which you can pick a color, will appear.

+It is also possible to <code>Generate colors</code> automatically for a multiselection of snapshots.
+Right-click on one of them and click on the corresponding list entry.

 ## Version history